RTI Surgical Holdings, Inc. (RTIX) CEO Camille Farhat on Q1 2020 Results - Earnings Call Transcript

 Camille Farhat

 Thanks, Jon and good morning everyone.
 As you are likely aware, we have been very busy since our last call in January.
 The goal of our call today is to provide you with an update on all developments in the business both completed and ongoing before providing an overview of our recent financial and operational performance.
-Specifically, we will review the filing of our 2019 Form 10-K as well as the 2018 Form 10-K/A as part of our completed financial statement restatement, which Jon will discuss in more detail.
+Specifically, we will review the filing of our 2019 Form 10-K as well as a 2018 Form 10-K/A as part of our completed financial statement restatement, which Jon will discuss in more detail.

-Also the status of the sale of our OEM business, an update on Spine as we prepare to go forward as a pure-play global spine company, the impact of COVID-19 on our business and our first quarter 2020 performance.
-Starting with the status of the sale of our OEM business, as we announced previously, we amended the purchase agreement with Montagu adjusting the total consideration to $440 million from $490 million.
-All required government and regulatory approvals have been received and the last remaining step in the process is shareholder approval.
+Also, the status of the sale of our OEM business, an update on Spine as we prepare to go forward as a pure-play global spine company, the impact of COVID-19 on our business, and our first quarter 2020 performance.
+Starting with the status of the sale of our OEM business.
+As we announced previously, we amended the purchase agreement with Montagu adjusting the total consideration to $440 million from $490 million.
+All required government and regulatory approvals have been received, and the last remaining step in the process is shareholder approval.

-Turning to our separation effort and a brief OEM business update, while COVID-19 has caused some disruption in our efforts to prepare for the separation of the businesses, we are close to completing the process.
-While I will discuss the impact of COVID on our business and our response to the pandemic in more detail shortly, I wanted to provide a brief update on the specific impact with an OEM.
+Turning to our separation efforts and a brief OEM business update.
+While COVID-19 has caused some disruption in our efforts to prepare for the separation of the businesses, we are close to completing the process.
+While I will discuss the impact of COVID on our business and our response to the pandemic in more detail shortly, I wanted to provide a brief update on the specific impact within OEM.
 During the pandemic, we have continued to operate this business with care and diligence to preserve its long-term attractiveness.
 We have supported as many ongoing procedures as possible and have maintained our efforts to deliver innovation to customers.
 Given the contractual nature of the OEM business, the short-term impact has been less severe than in our Spine business.

-The silver lining and the delay in closing the transaction is the fact that we have been able to achieve broader more comprehensive progress towards separation.
+The silver lining and the delay in closing the transaction is the fact that we have been able to achieve broader, more comprehensive progress towards separation.
 And as a result, we expect there will be fewer entanglements and transition service agreements, or TSAs post close.
 We have been able to fully separate our enterprise systems, including many of the key back office processes and are currently practicing operating as two independent businesses.
 Our teams have shifted to working together as strategic partners with our Spine business placing orders with OEM and OEM fulfilling those orders to ensure our relationship will continue to operate smoothly and without disruptions once officially separated.

 Given what we believe is the imminent closing of the transaction, our remarks today will generally be focused in our Spine business.
-After the close of the transaction, RTI will be a global pure-play spine company, with what we believe are strong fundamentals, a redefined balance sheet and leverage profile and exciting long-term growth prospects.
-Concurrent with the transaction, we plan to payoff our outstanding long-term debt and after transaction expenses, we will have approximately $100 million to $125 million in cash.
+After the close of the transaction, RTI will be a global pure-play spine company with what we believe are strong fundamentals, a redefined balance sheet and leverage profile, and exciting long-term growth prospects.
+Concurrent with the transaction, we plan to payoff our outstanding long-term debt; and after transaction expenses, we will have approximately $100 million to $125 million in cash.
 As we continue to move towards closing, we are evaluating the appropriate capital structure off the spine business.

-Looking back at the progress we have made as part of our multi-year long-term strategic transformation, we have completed Phase 1, which includes reducing complexity, driving operational excellence and accelerating growth.
+Looking back at the progress we have made as part of our multi-year, long-term strategic transformation, we have completed Phase 1, which includes reducing complexity, driving operational excellence, and accelerating growth.
 Phase 2 of the transformation is creating value as a pure-play global spine company.
-At the highest level, our goal will be to deliver double-digit top line growth with gross margins approaching 75% by focusing on the stabilizing and building of our foundation, driving new product innovation and being acquisitive.
+At the highest level, our goal will be to deliver double-digit top line growth with gross margins approaching 75% by focusing on the stabilizing and building of our foundation, driving new product innovation, and being acquisitive.

 As we continue to build out our foundation in preparation for a transition towards becoming a high growth business, we have focused on assembling a strong management team with deep spine experience and track records of success.
-In December of 2019, we announced the appointment of Terry Rich as President on Global Spine.
+In December of 2019, we announced the appointment of Terry Rich as President of Global Spine.
 Terry has significant experience in delivering innovation and driving growth in the spine and orthopedic space.
-In June of this year, we announced the appointment of two key members for the team, Scott Durall as Chief Commercial Officer, and Bryan Cornwall Executive Vice President, Research and Clinical Affairs who together brings over 50 years of experience in the medical device industry.
+In June of this year, we announced the appointment of two key members for the team; Scott Durall as Chief Commercial Officer; and Bryan Cornwall Executive Vice President, Research and Clinical Affairs, who together bring over 50 years of experience in the medical device industry.

 In addition to adding talented experienced leaders, we are retooling our leadership team to reflect our ongoing focus to become a leader in the global spine market.
 In addition, in early May, Stuart Simpson joined the Board of Directors and was recently named Vice Chairman of the Board.
-Mr. Simpson brings decades of industry experience which will be valuable in supporting RTI’s strategy as a pure-play global spine company.
-Beyond stabilizing and building a foundation for growth, we are investing in strong innovation pipeline and are committed to a rapid cadence of new product introductions.
+Mr. Simpson brings decades of industry experience, which will be valuable in supporting RTI’s strategy as a pure-play global spine company.
+Beyond stabilizing and building a foundation for growth, we are investing in a strong innovation pipeline and are committed to a rapid cadence of new product introductions.

 In 2020, we continue to expect double-digit new product releases or launches to set the stage for growth in 2021.
 We have already begun to generate momentum with 7 products where we have both received CE Mark and filed for 510(k) approval in the first half of the year.
-Our new introductions will be a combination of hardware and biologics from our ongoing relationship with legacy RTI, our existing design center in Germany and new innovation competencies to be built by our growing spine leadership team.
+Our new introductions will be a combination of hardware and biologics from our ongoing relationship with legacy RTI, our existing design center in Germany, and new innovation competencies to be built by our growing spine leadership team.
 We are confident our current R&D pipeline supports the ongoing launch of double-digit new product introductions.
 We are finalizing our plan for the remainder of the year and looking to 2021 and beyond.
 We anticipate we will be prepared to provide a more comprehensive view of our innovation and acquisition approach during our second quarter call after the close of the sale of the OEM business.

 Shifting gears to an update on COVID, including the operational and financial impact the pandemic has had on our business.
-As a company who develops, manufactures and commercializes primarily elective procedure based products, the unprecedented conditions surrounding COVID caused a significant disruption to our business, particularly within the Global Spine portfolio.
-As you are well aware, the spread of COVID-19 caused many hospitals and other healthcare providers to refocus their care on the surge of the COVID-19 cases to postpone elective and non-emergent procedures to restrict access to facilities and in many cases reallocate scarce resources to their critically ill patients.
+As a company who develops, manufactures, and commercializes primarily elective procedure-based products, the unprecedented conditions surrounding COVID caused a significant disruption to our business, particularly within the Global Spine portfolio.
+As you are well aware, the spread of COVID-19 caused many hospitals and other healthcare providers to refocus their care on the surge of the COVID-19 cases to postpone elective and non-emergent procedures to restrict access to facilities, and in many cases reallocate scarce resources to their critically ill patients.

 Our decision-making in response to the pandemic was guided by a focus on four pillars: prioritizing employee safety, managing inventory levels in the global supply chain, preparing for the sale of the OEM business and long-term positioning of our spine portfolio for growth as highlighted earlier.
 First and foremost, our top priority was and is to keep employees and their families safe.
 By mid-March, all applicable employees were working remotely, an action that after a short transition period has caused little to no disruptions to effectiveness or efficiency.
 Our next priority was to maintain appropriate inventory levels across our global supply chain, inclusive of our OEM partners.
 Our goal was to ensure RTI and our partners were able to continue to support procedures during the pandemic.
 While the majority of procedures performed with our products are elective, and in many cases, those procedures were either delayed or deferred, there was certain volume of elective procedures being performed in addition to those procedures considered more emergent or necessary.